 UGC NET Political Science Syllabus 2025 Paper 2

-The assessment of domain knowledge will be based on the Political Science.
+The assessment of domain knowledge will be based on Political Science.
 The UGC NET Political Science Syllabus 2025 Paper 2 includes a variety of topics detailed below;

 Political Theory: